Activist group says a drone hit a Gaza aid boat in Tunisia, but authorities deny attack

-The Global Sumud Flotilla said in a statement overnight that a vessel known as the “Family Boat” and traveling under a Portuguese flag “was struck by a drone,” but that no one aboard was hurt.
+The Global Sumud Flotilla said in a statement overnight that a vessel known as the “Family Boat,” traveling under a Portuguese flag, “was struck by a drone,” but that no one aboard was hurt.

 Footage posted on the group's social media showed a flash of light landing on one of the boats and setting off what appears to be a fire.